Rohan04012000/Library_mang_system/README.md

 # Library_mang_system
-This project was developed using PyCharm, Python, and FastAPI.
+This project was developed using PyCharm, Python, FastAPI, Pydantic, and Poetry.
 For Database SQLAlchemy is used.
 PyCharm provides a virtual environment.

 # Method 1 - How to use the project.
 1. Create a virtual environment, load the library_data.py file, the pyproject.toml file, and the poetry.lock file.